captainzero93/simple-snake-python-pygme/README.md

 [![Version](https://img.shields.io/badge/Version-0.3-green.svg)]()

-A simple implementation of the classic Snake game built with Python and Pygame.
+A simple tutorial implementation of the classic Snake game built with Python and Pygame.
 Detailed manual compile instructions.
 Building from source may work on Mac and Linux - added a beta .PKG build for Linux (untested).

 Screenshot:
 <p style="text-align:center;">